On lower bounds for the distances between APN functions: Plateaued APN functions

 \end{proof}

-As seen in \Cref{prop:plateaued-exclude-multiplicity}, the amplitudes of the component functions of an APN plateaued function can be used to describe the exclude multiplicities of its graph.
+As seen in Proposition~\ref{prop:plateaued-exclude-multiplicity}, the amplitudes of the component functions of a plateaued APN function can be used to describe the exclude multiplicities of points in $(\F_2^n)^2 \setminus \graph{F}$ with respect to $\graph F$.
 For $c \neq 0$, it is clear that we have the equalities